Loading...

 In Zagreb, the conference concluded that an entirely new role was now in place for South East European parliaments.
 Democratisation and European integration processes had entered a new phase.
 The European and Euro-Atlantic perspective of the countries in „the new” South East Europe had been clearly outlined.

 The meeting in the Croatian capital emphasised the new opportunities open to countries in the region for dialogue, tolerance and cooperation in political and public life.
-Further emphasis was given to the contribution of regional cooperation to democracy, political and social dialogue and tolerance, as well as in encouraging the protection of human rights and enhanced economic growth.
+Further emhasis was given to the contribution of regional cooperation to democracy, political and social dialogue and tolerance, as well as in encouraging the protection of human rights and enhanced economic growth.

 At the meeting in Zagreb, in order to ensure continuity in developing parliamentary cooperation at the change of the rotation presidency, the Troika was introduced /former, current and next president/.
 At the same meeting, Bulgaria was designated to host the Regional Focal Point for Parliamentary Co- operation in SE Europe / renamed in 2008 to Regional Secretariat for Parliamentary Cooperation/.